ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 If the client encounters a mandatory parameter in an SVCB record it does not understand, it MUST NOT use that record to discover a Designated Resolver.
-The client can still use others records in the same response if the client can understand all of their mandatory parameters.
+The client can still use other records in the same response if the client can understand all of their mandatory parameters.
 This allows future encrypted deployments to simultaneously support protocols even if a given client is not aware of all those protocols.
 For example, if the Unencrypted Resolver returns three SVCB records, one